When to visit the vet?

 Diagnosis

 The diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. of cervical spondylopathy requires a thorough clinical examination by a veterinarian specializing in neurologyNeurology is the branch of medicine that deals with the diagnosis and treatment of diseases of the nervous system.
 This includes the central nervous system (brain and spinal cord) and the peripheral nervous system..
-The first step is to take a detailed medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
-It includes information about previous illnesses, treatments, allergies, and lifestyle habits., followed by a neurological examination in which the dog’s reflexes, gait, and posture are assessed.
+The first step is taking a detailed medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
+It includes information about previous illnesses, treatments, allergies, and lifestyle habits., followed by a neurological examination to assess the dog’s reflexes, gait, and posture.

-In some cases, a myelographyMyelography is an imaging procedure in which a contrast agent is injected into the space around the spinal cord (the subarachnoid space) to visualize structures in the vertebral canal / spinal canal and the spinal cord. can also be performed, in which a contrast agent is injected into the spinal canal to visualize the compression of the spinal cordThe spinal cord is a long, narrow bundle of nerve tissue located in the spinal canal of the vertebral column.
-It is part of the central nervous system and transmits nerve impulses between the brain and body..
-This information is crucial to determine the extent of the problem and to develop an appropriate treatment plan.
+In some cases, a myelographyMyelography is an imaging procedure in which a contrast agent is injected into the space around the spinal cord (the subarachnoid space) to visualize structures in the vertebral canal / spinal canal and the spinal cord. may also be performed, where a contrast medium is injected into the spinal canal to make the compression of the spinal cordThe spinal cord is a long, narrow bundle of nerve tissue located in the spinal canal of the vertebral column.
+It is part of the central nervous system and transmits nerve impulses between the brain and body. visible.
+This information is crucial for determining the extent of the problem and developing an appropriate treatment plan.

 Therapy

-The treatment of cervical spondylopathy depends on the severity of the disease and the general health of the dog.
+Treatment for cervical spondylopathy depends on the severity of the condition and the dog’s overall health.
 In mild cases, conservative treatment may be sufficient, consisting of pain management, physical therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions., and avoiding activities that strain the spine.
+Therapies can be medicinal, surgical, or through other medical interventions., and the avoidance of activities that strain the spine.

 Prognosis and follow-up care

-The prognosis for dogs with cervical spondylopathy varies greatly and depends on various factors, including the severity of the disease, the affected region of the spine, and the treatment performed.
+The prognosis for dogs with cervical spondylopathy varies greatly and depends on several factors, including the severity of the disease, the affected region of the spine, and the treatment performed.
 With early diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. and appropriate treatment, many dogs can experience a significant improvement in their symptoms.
+It is the first step in the management and treatment of patients. and appropriate therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions., many dogs can experience a significant improvement in their symptoms.

 Prevention

 The preventionPrevention includes measures taken to prevent diseases or injuries.
-In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. of cervical spondylopathy is a challenge, as genetic factors play a significant role.
-Careful breeding practices aimed at minimizing genetic predispositions are crucial.
-Breeders should be careful to use only healthy animals without signs of spinal problems for breeding and to pay attention to genetic diversity.
+In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. of cervical spondylopathy is a challenge because genetic factors play a significant role.
+Careful breeding practices aimed at minimizing genetic predispositions are of crucial importance.
+Breeders should ensure that only healthy animals without signs of spinal problems are used for breeding and pay attention to genetic diversity.

 Nutrition also plays an important role in preventionPrevention includes measures taken to prevent diseases or injuries.
 In veterinary medicine, this includes vaccinations, parasite control, and health monitoring..
-A balanced diet that provides the right ratio of nutrients for growth and development is especially important in young, fast-growing breeds.
-Overweight should be avoided to minimize the strain on the spine.
+A balanced diet that provides the right ratio of nutrients for growth and development is particularly important for young, fast-growing breeds.
+Excessive Weight gain should be avoided to minimize the strain on the spine.

 Regular veterinary check-ups can help detect early signs of the disease and take timely action.
 In dogs that are prone to cervical spondylopathy, early intervention can slow the progressionProgression refers to the advancement or worsening of a disease over time.
 It describes an increase in the severity or extent of the disease symptoms. of the disease and improve the quality of life.